ncatlab/nlab-content/pages/5604.md

 =--

-This basic fact has profound implications for instance for the [[adjoint functor theorem]].
+This basic fact has profound implications for instance for the [[adjoint functor theorem]] and the existence of [[Kan extensions]].
 See there for more.

 ## In Grothendieck toposes